-Commercial Current effort level (2013): Acceptable Target catch range (2013): All species (ex pink snapp er) 235-335 tonnes Pink snapper Eastern Gulf 3 tonnes
+All species (ex pink snapper) 235-335 tonnes

+Pink snapper Eastern Gulf 3 tonnes

 Denham Sound 3 tonnes

 Freycinet 1.2 tonnes

-Total fishing effort in the SBBSMNF was 646 boat days in 2013.
-The total commercial catch (ex. pink snapper) in 2013 at 219 t was below the lower limit of the target catch range (235-335 tonnes), however, this needs to be viewed against the background of the historically low levels of effort and increasing trend in catch of whiting.
+Total fishing effort in the SBBSMNF was 620 boat days in 2014 and was the lowest level reported for the fishery.
+The total commercial catch in 2014 at 212 t was below the lower limit of the target catch range (235-335 tonnes), however, this needs to be viewed against the background of the historically low levels of effort.
 At this time, this fishery is considered to present a low risk to the sustainability of the finfish and other ecological resources of inner Shark Bay, and as a consequence is a low research/management priority.

-Commercial catches of pink snapper taken as bycatch by SBBSMNF vessels in 2013 were either nil or significantly below their allocation within the respective pink snapper TACs (0.4 tonnes in Denham Sound, nil catch in Eastern Gulf and Freycinet Estuary).
+Commercial catches of pink snapper taken as byproduct by SBBSMNF vessels in 2014 were either nil or significantly below their allocation within the respective pink snapper TACs (0.4 tonnes in Denham Sound, nil catch in Eastern Gulf and Freycinet Estuary).

-Recreational Target catch range (2013):
+Recreational Target catch range (2014):

-Pink snapper

-Eastern Gulf 12 tonnes Denham Sound 12 tonnes Freycinet Estuary 3.8 tonnes

-Recreational catches of pink snapper were assumed to be similar to those estimated in 2010 (no 'on-site' survey undertaken in 2011-2013) and therefore within the respective TACs in each area.

-In 2013, a total of 565 applications (first and second rounds) were received for Freycinet Estuary pink snapper quota tags with all the tags available (total 1,050) allocated to recreational fishers.

-New management initiatives (2014/15)

-As an outcome of the 'Wetline Review' (see Fisheries Management Paper No. 224 for details), a management plan is proposed for a Gascoyne Inshore Net Fishery.
-The Plan will incorporate the existing SBBSMNF, the Exmouth Gulf Beach Seine Fishery and commercial net fishing in the Carnarvon area as separate zones under a single management plan.
+Pink snapper Eastern Gulf 12 tonnes Denham Sound 12 tonnes Freycinet Estuary 3.8 tonnes Recreational catches of pink snapper were assumed to be similar to those estimated in 2010 (no 'on-site' surveys were undertaken in 2011-2014) and therefore within the respective TACs in each area.
+In 2014, a total of 727 applications (first and second rounds) were received for Freycinet Estuary pink snapper quota tags with all the tags available (total 1,050) allocated to recreational fishers.
+New management initiatives (2015/16) As an outcome of the 'Wetline Review' (see Fisheries Management Paper No. 224 for details), a management review is proposed.
+The review will incorporate the existing SBBSMNF, the Exmouth Gulf Beach Seine Fishery and commercial net fishing in the Carnaryon area.
 All commercial fisheries in the Gascoyne Coast Bioregion, including the SBBSMNF, have been through a Marine Stewardship Council (MSC) pre-assessment in 2013.

-While the inner Shark Bay system has been considered relatively stable as a result of its typically low-rainfall and arid environment, the region is occasionally affected by cyclone-related flood events such as occurred in the Gascoyne and Wooramel Rivers in late 2010 and again in early 2011.
-Combined with this, the marine heatwave in the summer of 2010/11 had significant impacts on some marine habitats (e.g. temperate seagrasses) and invertebrate species (e.g. blue crabs and scallops) (see Fisheries Research Reports $222^1 \& 250^2$).
-The impact of these events on key scalefish species in inner Shark Bay remains to be fully determined.

-Climate change has the potential to impact fish stocks in range of ways.
-The effects of climate change may include increasing sea surface temperatures, changes in major ocean currents (e.g. Leeuwin Current), sea level rise and ocean acidification.
+External Factors While the inner Shark Bay system has been considered relatively stable as a result of its typically low-rainfall and arid environment, the region is occasionally affected by cyclone-related flood events such as occurred in the Gascoyne and Wooramel Rivers in late 2010 and again in early 2011.
+Combined with this, the marine heatwave in the summer of 2010/11 had significant impacts on some marine habitats (e.g. temperate seagrasses) and invertebrate species (e.g. blue crabs and scallops) (see Fisheries Research Reports 222 & 250).
+The impact of these events on key scalefish species in inner Shark Bay has not been determined.
+Climate change has the potential to impact fish stocks through increasing sea surface temperatures, changes in major ocean currents (e.g. Leeuwin Current), rising sea level and ocean acidification.
 A review of the impacts and responses to marine climate change in Australia was undertaken by CSIRO in 2009.
-More recently, a 3-year FRDC-funded project to assess the effects of climate change on key fisheries in Western Australia has now been completed (Caputi et al. 20143).
-Pink snapper and tailor were both considered as case study species within this project.

-1 Pearce et al. (2011).
+More recently, an FRDC-funded project assessed the effects of climate change on key fisheries in Western Australia (Caputi et al. 2014).
+Pink snapper, yellowfin whiting, sea mullet and tailor are temperate species and Shark Bay is near their low-latitude range limit and forecasted increases in ocean water temperature associated with climate change may result in a contraction of the species' ranges southwards in the longer term.
+Pearce et al. (2011).
 The "marine heatwave" off Western Australia during the summer of 2010/11.
 Fisheries Research Report No 222.
 Department of Fisheries, Western Australia, Perth.

-2 Caputi et al. (2014).
+Caputi et al. (2014).
 The marine heatwave off Western Australia during the summer of 2010/11 - 2 years on.
 Fisheries Research Report No 250.
 Department of Fisheries, Western Australia, Perth.